Physical environment: active travel and traffic

 Active travel

-The 2021 report on Transport and Travel in Scotland provides the results of the Transport and Travel-related questions (including the travel diary) asked in the Scottish Household Survey.
+The 2022 report on Transport and Travel in Scotland provides the results of the Transport and Travel-related questions (including the travel diary) asked in the Scottish Household Survey.
 The 2021 (and 2020) data are not comparable with previous years, because of changes in methodology due to COVID-19.
+The 2022 Scottish Household Survey saw a return to face-to-face data collection, following changes in methodology in 2020 and 2021 due to the COVID-19 pandemic.
+This means that the 2022 results are not comparable to those from 2020 and 2021.

-The car remained the most popular mode of transport in 2021 with 50% of journeys made as a car/van driver or as a passenger.
-Public transport was used for 5% of journeys, which may have been affected by COVID-19.
-Walking and cycling together accounted for 32%.
+The car remained the most popular mode of transport in 2022 with 66% of journeys made as a car/van driver or as a passenger.
+Public transport was used for 8% of journeys.
+Walking and cycling together accounted for 25%.

-In 2022, around 66% of primary school pupils in Scotland used active travel modes (walking, cycling, scooter/skate or park & stride) to get to school.
-However levels of active travel were much lower among secondary pupils (48%).
-Walking was by far the most common mode of active travel (Hands Up Scotland, 2022 – National Results Excel sheet, table 2.3).
+In 2023, around 54% of primary school pupils in Scotland used active travel modes (walking, cycling or scooter/skate) to get to school.
+However levels of active travel were lower among secondary pupils (42%).
+Walking was by far the most common mode of active travel (Hands Up Scotland, 2023 – National Results Excel sheet, table 2.3).

-ScotPHO's Profiles Tool provides data modes of travel to work and school, by local authority.
+ScotPHO's Profiles Tool provides data on modes of travel to work and school, by local authority.

 Traffic